BartoszCichecki/LenovoLegionToolkit/README.md

 https://dotnet.microsoft.com/download/dotnet/5.0

 ## Credits

 Credits go to ViRb3, for creating Lenovo Controller, which was used as a base for this tool.

 Check out his repo: https://github.com/ViRb3/LenovoController

+## Contribution

+I would like if the tool could work on more models than just Legion 5 Pro.

+If you want to help and test this on your device you can try to download this version which does not check compatibility and test it out. https://1drv.ms/u/s!ApDfgN6g_FJ6hM9a09t0WMayeCHzqA?e=BcNzY4.
+I would really appreciate if you create an issue here on GitHub with the results of your testing.

+Make sure to include following information:
+1. Full model name (i.e. Legion 5 Pro 16ACH6H)
+2. List of features that are working as expected.
+3. List of features that seem to not work (they do nothing).
+4. List of features that crash the app.

+The more info you add, the better the app will get over time.